Business Name Change

 Stagnant or Polluted Water

 Stagnant and polluted water are breeding grounds for mosquitoes; therefore, property owners are responsible for keeping their property clear of stagnant or polluted water.
-Typical sources of stagnant water that should be monitored include pools that are in disrepair, tires that are left out, and buckets.
+Typical sources of stagnant water that should be monitored include pools that are in disrepair, storing tires outdoors, and improperly graded yards.

 Swimming Pool Violation